tits4net/Transparent-Secure-Gateway/README.md

 ## Installation
-* Get client authentification request
+* Get client authentication request
 * Provide a webgui (port 8888) to trust clients connection by adding there private key
 * Send key, anti-replay numbers, iptables rules and commands to all clients
-* Can receive SIGUSR1 to change symetric key
+* Can receive SIGUSR1 to change symmetric key

 # Install server side

-1. Install Server dependancies
+1. Install Server dependencies
 	* Python2
 	* sqlite3
 	* pysqlite3